 Can these Root Beer Country Ribs be made in the Instant Pot?

-The easy instructions for making Root Beer Country Ribs for the Slow Cooker;
+How to make Root Beer Country Ribs in the Slow Cooker:

 - Season the ribs (I used bone-in) with salt and pepper and place them into a slow cooker.